Proof of Language Proficiency

 Please note that WU does not offer German courses as part of the Vienna University Preparation Program (VWU) for students planning to enroll in any of our master’s or doctoral programs.

 To be admitted to the English-taught Bachelor’s Program in Business and Economics at WU, you need English skills of level B2 according to the Common European Framework of Reference for Languages.
-Please upload one of the following certificates together with your online application.
+To complete your admission please present one of the following valid certificates in the SSC.

-Cambridge English: First (FCE-B2), CAE (Certificate in Advanced English), CPE (Certificate of Proficiency in English), BEC Higher (Business English Certificate Higher)
+Cambridge English: First (FCE-B2), CAE (Certificate in Advanced English), CPE (Certificate of Proficiency in English), BEC Higher (Business English Certificate Higher), BEC Vantage (Business English Certificate Vantage)

 For admission to an English-taught program at WU, you need to provide proof of English skills at the C1 level or higher (for more information on the Common European Framework of Reference for Languages, please see: http://www.europaeischer-referenzrahmen.de/sprachniveau.php ).
 Please include one of the certificates listed below with your application for admission.